-- In general, how would you rate the probability of this hazard occurring in your jurisdiction? - Since 1952 (past 60 years), how would you rate the frequency of this hazard occurring in your jurisdiction? - On average, what do most predictive models indicate is the probability of this hazard occurring in your jurisdiction? - How would you rate the frequency of events that have occurred within the jurisdictional boundaries of your jurisdiction in the last five years? - Scores were assigned based on the following measurements below.
-As described previously, actual data and/or predictive models and/or analyses, when available, were used in determining the best option.
-Local subject matter expertise was leveraged when data/analyses were - insufficient and/or incomplete in describing the actual probability of a hazard: - Unlikely/Not Probable at All/Not Frequent At All - Extremely rare and/or no documented history of significant occurrences or events; or - Significant events may occur every 100 or more years - Possibly/Somewhat Probable/Somewhat Frequent - Rare significant occurrences with at least one to two documented or anecdotal historical events; or - Significant events may occur every 25-100 years - Likely/Probable/Frequent - Occasional significant occurrences with at least three or more documented historic events; or - Significant events may occur every 5 to 25 years. - Highly Likely/Very Probable/Very Frequent - Frequent events with a well-documented history of significant occurrences; or - Significant events may occur every 1 to 5 years. - Overall Frequency/Probability Scores: Once frequency/probability was determined for each hazard, one of four categories was assigned based on the corresponding score.
-The higher the number, the more probable the hazard is likely to occur in the District.
+- In general, how would you rate the probability of this hazard occurring in your jurisdiction?
+Since 1952 (past 60 years), how would you rate the frequency of this hazard occurring in - Since 1952 (past 60 years), how would you rate the frequency of this hazard occurring in your jurisdiction?
+On average, what do most predictive models indicate is the probability of this hazard - On average, what do most predictive models indicate is the probability of this hazard occurring in your jurisdiction? - How would you rate the frequency of events that have occurred within the jurisdictional boundaries of your jurisdiction in the last five years? - 13 Scores were assigned based on the following measurements below.
+As described previously,

+14 actual data and/or predictive models and/or analyses, when available, were used in determining

+15 the best option.
+Local subject matter expertise was leveraged when data/analyses were

+16 insufficient and/or incomplete in describing the actual probability of a hazard:

+17 Unlikely/Not Probable at All/Not Frequent At All 18 Extremely rare and/or no documented history of significant occurrences or 19 events; or 20 Significant events may occur every 100 or more years 0 21 Possibly/Somewhat Probable/Somewhat Frequent • Rare significant occurrences with at least one to two documented or anecdotal 22 historical events; or 23 24 Significant events may occur every 25-100 years 0 25 • Likely/Probable/Frequent 26 Occasional significant occurrences with at least three or more documented 27 historic events: or 28 Significant events may occur every 5 to 25 years.
+29 Highly Likely/Very Probable/Very Frequent 30 • Frequent events with a well-documented history of significant occurrences; or Significant events may occur every 1 to 5 years.
+31 hazard, one of four categories was assigned based on the corresponding score.
+The higher the